Safe and Near-Optimal Control with Online Dynamics Learning: Abstract

 \section{Abstract}

-\looseness -1 Ensuring both optimality and safety is critical for the real-world deployment of agents, but becomes particularly challenging when the system dynamics are unknown.
-To address this problem, we introduce a notion of maximum safe dynamics learning via sufficient exploration in the space of safe policies.
-We propose a \emph{pessimistically} safe framework that \emph{optimistically} explores informative states and, despite not reaching them due to model uncertainty, ensures continuous online learning of dynamics.
+\looseness -1 Achieving both optimality and safety under unknown system dynamics is a central challenge in real-world deployment of agents.
+To address this, we introduce a notion of maximum safe dynamics learning, where sufficient exploration is performed within the space of safe policies.
+Our method executes \emph{pessimistically} safe policies while \emph{optimistically} exploring informative states and, despite not reaching them due to model uncertainty, ensures continuous online learning of dynamics.
 The framework achieves first-of-its-kind results: learning the dynamics model sufficiently — up to an arbitrary small tolerance (subject to noise) — in a finite time, while ensuring provably safe operation throughout with high probability and without requiring resets.
 Building on this, we propose an algorithm to maximize rewards while learning the dynamics \emph{only to the extent needed} to achieve close-to-optimal performance.
 Unlike typical reinforcement learning (RL) methods, our approach operates online in a non-episodic setting and ensures safety throughout the learning process.
 We demonstrate the effectiveness of our approach in challenging domains such as autonomous car racing and drone navigation under aerodynamic effects — scenarios where safety is critical and accurate modeling is difficult.